A lovingly restored, Grade II-listed bolthole (sleeping 1-4) in the centre of postcard-perfect Broadway”

 This apartment is more of a romantic bolthole, but we think some kids will love it here - the feeling of stepping back in time - if the bed arrangement (2 double bedrooms + cot on request) works for you.
 Keep in mind that this building has been lovingly restored, so little ones will need to be supervised at all times.
 Besides the cot, no other baby or child equipment is provided.

 Teens (over 12)

 Family friendly accommodation:

 A baby cot is available on request.
 An older child or teenager will have plenty of room in the front double bedroom (there's a great 'pirate' window for them to wonder at the world passing by below).
 Perhaps two kids could share this double bed if they're happy to do so

 The stairs are steep, and the access to the garden is via the public high street and through a neighbour's courtyard so small children should not be left unattended.
 The garden is also just out of sight of the apartment windows.

-Cotswold Place is on the high street in Broadway, a picture-perfect village in the southeastern corner of Worcestershire.
+The apartment is on the high street in Broadway, a picture-perfect village in the southeastern corner of Worcestershire.
 It's also close to the border of Gloucestershire.